Kiritaku/NugMacro-Keypad/README.md

 - Especially if you try to do this all with a soldering iron, it can definetly be done, but there is a *__Lot__* of room for mistakes
 - I did it thinking it would be good experince, and thinking it would be cool to do it all myself.
 It wasn't, mistakes are expensive, a lot can and did go wrong for me, and soldering experince will in no way make you immune to these mistakes.
 - Given all of that, it is kinda fun doing it all yourself.
+- And for components, I just uploaded my BOM to [DigiKey](https://www.digikey.com/) and ordered from them.
 ### Writing The Code
 - I'll add info on this later, sorry.